thiagomout/software_smartphone/README.md

 # software_smartphone
-Programs from Software for Smartphone classes in UFRJ
+Apps from Software for Smartphone classes in UFRJ